Norway's economic star begins to lose its shine

-TOFTE, Norway A boiler towers over a fjord on Norway's south coast from a 116-year-old pulp mill, the largest employer in the town of Tofte.
+TOFTE, Norway, June 27 A boiler towers over a fjord on Norway's south coast from a 116-year-old pulp mill, the largest employer in the town of Tofte.

 The 300 jobs may be gone by September, the deadline set by the loss-making plant's Swedish owner to find a buyer or close, victim of high wage costs, the strong Norwegian currency and the debt crisis that has hurt its local European markets.